MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 ### Service account recommendations

 Microsoft recommends using a minimal number of Service Application Pool accounts in the farm.
-This is to reduce memory usage and increase performance while maintaining the appropriate level of security.
+This recommendation is to reduce memory usage and increase performance while maintaining the appropriate level of security.

 - Use an elevated, personally identifiable account for SharePoint installation, maintenance, and upgrades.
 This account will hold the roles required as outlined by the **SharePoint Farm Administrator account** outlined below.
 Each SharePoint admin should use a separate account to clearly identify activity performed by the administrator on the farm.

 - If possible use a security group, **SharePoint Farm Administrators Groups**, to unify all individual SharePoint Farm Administrator accounts and grant permissions as outlined below.
-This simplifies the management of the SharePoint Farm Administrator accounts significantly.
+This usage of a security group simplifies the management of the SharePoint Farm Administrator accounts significantly.

 - The **SharePoint Farm Service account** should only run the SharePoint Timer service, SharePoint Insights (if applicable), the IIS Application Pools for Central Administration, SharePoint Web Services System (used for the topology service), and SecurityTokenServiceApplicationPool (used for the Security Token Service).

 - A single account should be used for all Service Applications, named **Service Application Pool account**.
-This allows the administrator to use a single IIS Application Pool for all Service Applications.
+This usage of a single account allows the administrator to use a single IIS Application Pool for all Service Applications.
 In addition, this account should run the following Windows Services: SharePoint Search Host Controller, SharePoint Server Search, and Distributed Cache (AppFabric Caching Service).

 - A single account should be used for all Web Applications, named **Web Application pool account**.
-This allows the administrator to use a single IIS Application Pool for all Web Applications.
+This usage of a single account allows the administrator to use a single IIS Application Pool for all Web Applications.
 The exception is the Central Administration Web Application, which as noted above, is run by the SharePoint farm service account.

-- With the exception of the Claims to Windows Token Service account, no Service Application Pool account should have Local Administrator access to any SharePoint server, nor any elevated SQL Server role, for example, the *sysadmin* fixed role.
+- Except for the Claims to Windows Token Service account, no Service Application Pool account should have Local Administrator access to any SharePoint server, nor any elevated SQL Server role, for example, the *sysadmin* fixed role.
 The SharePoint Farm Administrator account will require the *dbcreator* and *securityadmin* fixed roles unless you pre-provision SharePoint databases and manually assign permissions to each database.

-- Service Application Pool accounts, with the exception of the account running the Claims to Windows Token Service, should have *Deny logon locally* and *Deny logon through Remote Desktop Services* in the Local *Security Policy\User Rights Assignment*.
-This is set via *secpol.msc*.
+- Service Application Pool accounts, except for the account running the Claims to Windows Token Service, should have *Deny logon locally* and *Deny logon through Remote Desktop Services* in the Local *Security Policy\User Rights Assignment*.
+These values are set via *secpol.msc*.

 - Use separate accounts for the **Content access** (Search crawler), **Portal Super Reader**, **Portal Super User**, and **User Profile Service Application Synchronization**, if applicable.

 - The Claims to Windows Token Service account is a highly privileged account on the farm.
 Prior to deploying this service, verify it is required.
-If required, use a separate account for this service.
+If necessary, use a separate account for this service.

 ### Service accounts recommendations overview